 What is Artificial Intelligence?

 The term “artificial intelligence” has many connotations, depending on the specific industry it is used in.
-Most often, however, “when people say ‘artificial intelligence,’ what they actually mean is machine learning,” says Bethany Edmunds, associate dean and lead faculty in the computer science master’s program within the Khoury College of Computer Science. “[Although AI] is a large umbrella term that incorporates a lot of statistical methods, historically, what it actually means is a computer acting like a human.”
+Most often, however, “when people say ‘artificial intelligence,’ what they actually mean is machine learning,” says Bethany Edmunds, associate dean and lead faculty at Northeastern’s Khoury College of Computer Science. “[Although AI] is a large umbrella term that incorporates a lot of statistical methods, historically, what it actually means is a computer acting like a human.”

-The ability for a computer to replicate human-like behavior is at the core of all AI functions.
+The ability of a computer to replicate human-like behavior is at the core of all AI functions.
 Machine learning software allows computers to “witness” human behavior through the intake of data.
 These systems then undergo advanced processes to analyze that data and identify patterns within it, using those findings to apply the discovered knowledge and replicate the behavior.

 Edmunds identifies that, while advanced technology is important in this process, the key to the operation is actually the data.
 In fact, the astounding increase in the quantity of data collected over the last decade has had a significant impact on the advancement of the AI industry today.